-Africa Roundup: CcHub’s iHub acquisition, Andela’s $50M run-rate and layoffs, Transsion’s IPO – TechCrunch
+Africa Roundup: CcHub’s iHub acquisition, Andela’s $50M run rate and layoffs, Transsion’s IPO – TechCrunch

 The Series D tech-venture is one of Africa’s most visible (by press volume) and best funded ― backed by $181 million in VC from investors that include the Chan Zuckerberg Initiative.

 Johnson said the layoffs were not due to a lack of demand or financial woes.
-That’s probably why Andela released first-time figures of a $50 million run-rate for 2019, something of a rarity for a startup to reach in less than five years.
+That’s probably why Andela released first-time figures of a $50 million run rate for 2019, something of a rarity for a startup to reach in less than five years.
 That’s even more rare for ventures in Africa.
 Only one VC-backed digital company has revealed annual revenues between $50 and $100 million.
-That’s Jumia, the e-commerce startup that listed in an NYSE IPO earlier this year.
+That’s Jumia, the e-commerce startup, which listed in an NYSE IPO earlier this year.

-The departing Andela software engineers gained severance packages and are receiving placement assistance from partners including incubators CcHub and iHub.
+The departing Andela software engineers gained severance packages and are receiving placement assistance from partners, including incubators CcHub and iHub.

-Chinese mobile phone and device maker Transsion listed in an IPO on Shanghai’s new NASDAQ-like STAR Market, a Transsion spokesperson confirmed to TechCrunch.
+Chinese mobile phone and device maker Transsion listed in an IPO on Shanghai’s new Nasdaq-like STAR Market, a Transsion spokesperson confirmed to TechCrunch.

 Headquartered in Shenzhen, Transsion is a top seller of smartphones in Africa under its Tecno brand.
 The company has also started to support venture funding of African startups.